Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

 What's So Great About the Recipe?

-Black pepper: I used freshly ground black pepper to this buttermilk drink.
+Black pepper: I used freshly ground black pepper for a bit of extra flavor.
 Just about ½ a teaspoon should be fine.

 See recipe card for quantities.